RenchTG/CTF-writeups/HSCTF_10/1125899906842622/writeup.md

 ![image](https://github.com/RenchTG/CTF-writeups/assets/91157382/52903601-8053-434c-9534-fcb70039b257)

 This is the starting position of our game.
 As you can see we can't simply go 1 bit to the right twice as the 1 blocks our way.
-However we can see there is a long sled of 0s that if we reached we could simply move left until we reached the third to last position.
+However we can see there is a long sled of 0s that if reached would allow us to move left until we reached the third to last position.
 Also note the number in binary is reversed as it just seemed more logically to me when playing around with the game, but it is important to understand that realistically we start at the very end of the number.

 So as our first move we are forced to move right 50:

 ![image](https://github.com/RenchTG/CTF-writeups/assets/91157382/c2f32da1-f942-4cc2-afec-86e87b6de4b4)

-However we are again stuck between 1's and must move again 50.
+However we are again stuck between 1's and must move to the right by 50.
 This will repeat until you find pockets of 0's as shown below:

 ![image](https://github.com/RenchTG/CTF-writeups/assets/91157382/c6d87524-817d-4144-9b66-6e48efaa8f71)

 However, this is where I realized winning this game manually was going to be a challenge.
-The first few moves are forced, but eventually the amount of paths branch out just like a maze, however sometimes there are 4 possible paths at once and keeping track at which ones continue and which ones end becomes a great challenge.
+The first few moves are forced, but eventually the amount of paths branch out just like a maze and sometimes there are so many possible paths at once that keeping track of which ones continue and which ones end becomes impossible to manage.
 So time to write a script to solve it for us.
-However now this will be very easy as we understand exactly what is happening now that we've visualized it from the maze perspective.
+However now this will be very easy to write as we understand exactly what is happening now that we've visualized it from the maze perspective.

 For this I used dfs as I am familiar with it and it is very easy to implement.